alejandromz96/toxicity-check/README.md

 We are not promoting toxic behaviour online.
 If you are toxic online, go outside and seek professional help.

+## AS IS

+This software is distributed on an "AS IS" BASIS, ( and that means ) WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either expressed or implied.

 ## How toxic are you?

 How toxic can you be?
 Let's find out!